Save Your Data with These Empowering Password Statistics

 Only 45% of US adults change their password of an online account following a data breach.

-A surprisingly large percentage of Americans takes no action to protect their online accounts after a breach.
+A surprisingly large percentage of Americans take no action to protect their online accounts after a breach.
 According to Google, almost half of US computer users ignore the news of a data breach at a company they have an account with.
 This is even more surprising since 40% of Americans have already had their personal information compromised online, and 38% say they lost time due to a data breach.

 According to password usage statistics, other combinations that have been used by 24% of US adults include: “abc123,” “password,” “welcome,” “admin,” “Iloveyou,” (which was coincidentally the name of one of the most destructive viruses around) and “11111.”
 These would definitely not make the unique password list.
 In a brute force attack - where a computer program tries to guess a password by entering every possible combination of letters and numbers until it cracks it - these number passwords come up very quickly.
 If a person had the same goal, they would also try these right away.

 The password “123456” was used on more than 23 million breached accounts.

 Citing analysis by the UK’s National Cyber Security Center, articles on hacking underscored the risks associated with using this password.
 It is the most frequently used password on breached accounts worldwide.
 If you’re still using such strings, we highly advise you to change your password immediately.
 Otherwise, it’s only a matter of time before you become just another number in password compromise statistics.

 90% of internet users are worried about getting their passwords hacked.